Those three letters are getting more popular by the minute, and for good reason.

 How do I get SSL for my website, and what does it cost?

 Check with who’s hosting your website.
 They should be well versed on the topic of website SSL certificates.
 The key is that you trust your web host, just like you trust the company that installed and monitors your home security system.
-(Remember when your neighbor got broken into, before they had a security system put in?
-Enough said.)
-SSL certificates are likely to start around $70 a year - the best website security investment you’ll ever make - so don’t let Budget get in the way.
+SSL certificates are likely to start around $70 a year - the best website security investment you’ll ever make - so don’t let budget get in the way.